hcorion/nim-on-gba/README.md

 # Nim On GBA

+### **UPDATE: DON'T USE THIS**

+If you're actually interested in doing GBA game development in Nim, I would highly recommend checking out natu by exelotl (https://github.com/exelotl/natu) instead of the code on this repo.
+He's made much better progress than I in getting working GBA games in Nim.

+### Original readme continued:

 Are you tired of writing your Game Boy Advanced code in C?

 Wouldn't you love to write your GBA code in python-esque syntax?